sc420/interactive-computational-graph/README.md

 VSCode can be used to develop the website.

 If you use VSCode, please open the subdirectory `./interactive-computational-graph` in a new Window and enable the extensions like ESLint in the new window.
-Otherwise, we have to set up some extra settings if we want to edit the website in the subdirectory.
+Otherwise, we have to set up some extra settings if we open a VSCode window here.

 ### Recommended VSCode Extensions